 Previously a volunteer for the Foundation, Robyn joined the Mentoring Women in Business Team in 2012.
 She is responsible for managing mentoring relationships.
 Robyn has held previous roles with Smallbusinesseurope and Renewable World Nepal.
 Robyn holds an MA in International Relations from the University of Warwick.

-Alicia joined the Mentoring Women in Business team as a Programme Officer in 2012 after volunteering for the Enterprise Development Programme.
+Alicia joined the Mentoring Women in Business team in 2012.
 She brings experience in international development from her previous volunteer work with KAFA in Lebanon and Christian Aid.
 Alicia holds a BA in Linguistics from the University College London and an MA from City University London in International Politics and Human Rights.

 Kozeta joins the team as Finance and Grants Officer.
 She will add value to our organization as she comes with a wide range of experience in the financial management sector having worked for Donor Funded programs in Kosovo, Cyprus and Albania, thus reporting to the World Bank, EU, and US Aid sponsored projects.
 Her most recent experience was with SAVE – Supporting Activities that Value the Environment, a USAID funded project focusing on protecting the cultural heritage and environment in the northern part of Cyprus while trying to create bridges between the two divided communities.
 She has obtained an MBA from Heriot Watt University in Edinburgh in 2004.